sandrocan/LLMs-for-design-of-alkali-activated-concrete-formulations/README.md

 LLAMA3_SERVER_URL="http://localhost:11434/v1"
 ```

-Iif you want to utilize GPT-3.5 or GPT-4, an OpenAI API Key is required.
+If you want to utilize GPT-3.5 or GPT-4, an OpenAI API Key is required.
 Specify your OpenAI API Key in your `.env` file

 ```
 OPENAI_API_KEY={YOUR_OPENAI_API_KEY}